chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 == Work Split
 // How have you split up the work?

-We have combined work in areas where we individually have less experience and assigned individual responsibilities where we have more experience.
-The work split is as follows:
+We have combined work in areas where we have less experience and assigned individual work in areas where we have more experience.
+The work split is as
+follows:

 - Planning and design (team)
 - Prototype build (team)